 While the Raiders definitely have some needs they must get after in the draft, they're in positions that have solid depth in this year's draft such as free safety and offensive tackles.
 The Raiders need to take the best player on the board that will be in Silver and Black making plays for years to come, regardless of the position.

-With the 2021 NFL Draft taking place this Thursday through Saturday, take a look back at the top 10 draft picks in Raiders history.
+With the 2022 NFL Draft taking place in Las Vegas from Thursday, April 28 to Saturday, April 30, take a look back at the top 10 draft picks in Raiders history.